Al-Albani: Early life and education

 al-Albani was born on 16 August 1914 in Shkodër, Albania, to a family adhering to the Hanafi school of Jurisprudence within Sunni Islam.
 His father, Nuh Nexhati, was a jurist of the Hanafi jurisprudence, trained in Istanbul.
 Fearing the rise of secularism during the rule of Zog I, Nexhati withdrew his son from school in Albania.
-In 1923, when al-Albani was nine years old, he and his family moved to Damascus, then under French occupation.
+In 1923, when al-Albani was nine years old, he and his family moved to Damascus, Syria, then under French occupation.

 Education

 In Damascus, al-Albani began his religious studies under his father and several local scholars, where he was taught the Qur'an and other Islamic sciences.
 He learned Arabic at al-Is'af, a non-profit civil school, where he came to be known as al-Albani ('the Albanian') after leaving formal schooling to focus on writing.
 He studied the renowned Hanafi text Maraqi al-Falah by al-Shurunbulali under Sa'id al-Burhani and also studied the book Mukhtasar al-Quduri with his native Syrian teachers.
 During this time, he earned a modest living as a carpenter before joining his father as a watchmaker.

 Despite his father's discouragement from pursuing hadith studies, al-Albani became interested in the field around the age of twenty, influenced by the Lebanese-born reformist scholar Muhammad Rashid Rida.
 Al-Albani studied under a number of scholars, including Muhammad Bahjat al-Baytar, 'Izz al-Din al-Tanoukhi, Sa'id al-Burhani, Ibn al-Baghi, who collectively encouraged his growing focus on hadith.
 His early scholarly work included a commentary on Mughni 'an haml al-asfar fi al-asfar fi takhrij ma fi al-ahya' min al-akhbar by Abd al-Rahim ibn al-Husain al-'Iraqi, which marked the beginning of al-Albani's scholarly career and brought him recognition within Damascus's religious circles.